Project-MONAI/tutorials/automl/DiNTS/README.md

 ```
 - Change ``NUM_GPUS_PER_NODE`` to your number of GPUs.
 - Run `bash search_dints.sh`
+- Call the function in `decode_plot.py` to visualize the searched model in a vector image (graphvis needs to be installed).

 ### Training
 - Add the following script to the commands of running into docker (Optional)